Two stability theorems on plethysms of Schur functions

 \subsection{Strongly maximal signed weights}

 An important motivation for strongly maximal signed weights is that if $\muS$ is a skew partition and $\kappa$ is the lexicographically maximal partition labelling a Schur function summand of $s_{(1^R)} \circ s_\muS$ then $(\varnothing, \kappa)$ is a strongly maximal signed weight of a $\muS$-tableau family of size~$R$.
 We plan to prove this result in a separate paper on signed maximal constituents of plethysms.
 Many further examples of strongly maximal signed weights, with full proofs, are given in \S\ref{subsec:stronglyMaximalSignedWeightExamples}.
-In particular we mention Lemma~\ref{lemma:allTableauFamily} which was motivated by (9) in \cite{BriandOrellanaRosas} by Briand, Orellana and Rosas, as we discuss in \S\ref{subsec:earlierWork}.
+In particular we draw attention to Lemma~\ref{lemma:allTableauFamily}.
+This was motivated by (9) in~\cite{BriandOrellanaRosas} by Briand, Orellana and Rosas, as we discuss in \S\ref{subsec:earlierWork}.